renovatebot/renovate/docs/configuration.md

     --package-files <list>               Package file paths
     --ignore-paths <list>                Skip any package.json whose path matches one of these.
     --ignore-deps <list>                 Dependencies to ignore
-    --pin-versions [boolean]             Convert ranged versions in package.json to pinned versions --separate-major-releases [boolean]  If set to false, it will upgrade dependencies to latest release only, and not separate major/minor branches
+    --pin-digests [boolean]              Whether to add digests to Dockerfile source images --pin-versions [boolean]             Convert ranged versions in package.json to pinned versions --separate-major-releases [boolean]  If set to false, it will upgrade dependencies to latest release only, and not separate major/minor branches
     --separate-patch-releases [boolean]  If set to true, it will separate minor and patch updates into separate branches